BlakeLawson/Beachglow/README.md

 Figure out how to update remote database - Done

-Make template (graphs and stuff and manual input location)
+Make template (graphs and stuff and manual input location) - Done

-Get running on Pi, which includes making the local database, removing log in on boot, and running script on start up.
+Get running on Pi, which includes making the local database, removing log in on boot, and running script on start up. - Done

 Server set up.
 Still need to get mod_wsgi working.
-And get django app to run by default.
+And get django app to run by default. - Done